aws-samples/aws-modernization-with-dynatrace/content/15_workshop_setup/15_aws_monitor.md

 2 .
 In the Role field, use the name of the role you created easier: `dynatrace_monitoring_role`

 3 .
 Type your Account ID (the account you want us to pull metrics from).
-To get your Account ID, goto your Cloud9 IDE and type in this command and copy the **Account** value from the JSON output as shown here.
+To get your Account ID, go to your Cloud9 IDE and type in this command and copy the **Account** value from the JSON output as shown here.

 ```
 aws sts get-caller-identity